| info aggiornate:

 The growth in the

-but also new opportunities for distribution has generated a culture
+availability of not only powerful production tools but also new opportunities for distribution has generated a culture

 in which greater numbers of people than ever before are